Violent spoof Peppa Pig videos bypass YouTube and YouTube Kids filters

 Occurred: March 2017

-Inappropriate knock-offs of Peppa Pig, Nickelodeon's PAW Patrol and other kids' TV shows bypassed YouTube's automated safety filters, frightening young children and disturbing their parents.
+Inappropriate knock-offs of Peppa Pig, Nickelodeon's PAW Patrol and other kids' TV shows bypassed YouTube's automated safety filters, frightening young children and disturbing their parents, according to an investigation.

 These videos incorporated creepy and disturbing content that passed for real cartoons when viewed by kids, including animated violence and graphic toilet humour, and had not been detected by YouTube's screening software partly as their creators had used animation and keywords targeting children to circumvent it.